-Cherifatou lives with her father and her mother.
+In her home, Cherifatou helps by washing clothes and running errands.
+She lives with her father and her mother.
 Her father is sometimes employed and her mother is sometimes employed.
-Cherifatou works at home washing clothes and running errands.
 There are 3 children in the family.

 Please remember Cherifatou in your prayers.
 Your love and support will help her to receive the assistance she needs to grow and develop.

 Cherifatou lives on the plains of Silmiougou, home to approximately 4,100 residents.
 Typical houses are constructed of dirt floors, mud or brick walls and tin roofs.
 The primary ethnic groups are Mossi, Dioula and Peul.
 The most commonly spoken languages are Moore, Dioula and Peul.

 The regional diet consists of maize, beans, chicken, guinea pig, fish, bread, beef, rice, goat and porridge.
 Common health problems in this area include malaria, high blood pressure, pneumonia and jaundice.
 Most adults are unemployed but some work as masons or small business owners and earn the equivalent of $22 per month.
 This community needs schools, tuition assistance, improved housing and income-generating activities.